Convert MD to XLSX

 Practical Examples

-Example 1: API Documentation to Budget Tracking
+Example 1: API Pricing Documentation to Financial Analysis

 Input Markdown file (pricing.md):

-| Tier | Requests/Month | Price | |-----------|----------------|--------| | Free | 1,000 | $0 | | Starter | 10,000 | $29 | | Pro | 100,000 | $99 | | Enterprise| Unlimited | Custom |
+| Tier | Requests/Month | Price | |------------|----------------|--------| | Free | 1,000 | $0 | | Starter | 10,000 | $29 | | Pro | 100,000 | $99 | | Enterprise | Unlimited | Custom |

-A1: Tier B1: Requests/Month C1: Price A2: Free B2: 1,000 C2: 0 A3: Starter B3: 10,000 C3: 29 A4: Pro B4: 100,000 C4: 99 A5: Enterprise B5: Unlimited C5: Custom // Finance team adds formulas: D1: Annual Cost D2: =C2*12 D3: =C3*12 D4: =C4*12
+A1: Tier B1: Requests/Month C1: Price A2: Free B2: 1,000 C2: 0 A3: Starter B3: 10,000 C3: 29 A4: Pro B4: 100,000 C4: 99 A5: Enterprise B5: Unlimited C5: Custom Headers formatted bold with auto-width Ready for formulas: D1: Annual Cost D2: =C2*12, D3: =C3*12, D4: =C4*12

-Example 2: Product Feature Matrix to Sales Enablement
+Example 2: Feature Matrix to Sales Enablement

-Input Markdown file (features.md) with subscription tiers:
+Input Markdown file (features.md):

-| Feature | Basic | Pro | Enterprise | |-----------------|-------|-----|------------| | Users | 5 | 25 | Unlimited | | Storage | 10GB | 100GB| 1TB | | API Access | No | Yes | Yes | | Custom Branding | No | No | Yes | | SSO | No | No | Yes |
+| Feature | Basic | Pro | Enterprise | |-----------------|-------|-----|------------| | Users | 5 | 25 | Unlimited | | Storage | 10GB | 100GB | 1TB | | API Access | No | Yes | Yes | | Custom Branding | No | No | Yes | | SSO Support | No | No | Yes |

-A1: Feature B1: Basic C1: Pro D1: Enterprise A2: Users B2: 5 C2: 25 D2: Unlimited A3: Storage B3: 10GB C3: 100GB D3: 1TB A4: API Access B4: No C4: Yes D4: Yes A5: Custom Branding B5: No C5: No D5: Yes A6: SSO B6: No C6: No D6: Yes // Sales team adds: - Conditional formatting (green for Yes, red for No) - Comparison charts - Pricing calculations with discount formulas - Integration with CRM data
+A1: Feature B1: Basic C1: Pro D1: Enterprise A2: Users B2: 5 C2: 25 D2: Unlimited A3: Storage B3: 10GB C3: 100GB D3: 1TB A4: API Access B4: No C4: Yes D4: Yes A5: Custom Branding B5: No C5: No D5: Yes A6: SSO Support B6: No C6: No D6: Yes Sales team can add conditional formatting, comparison charts, and pricing formulas

-Example 3: Test Results to QA Reporting
+Example 3: Test Results to QA Dashboard

 Input Markdown file (test-results.md):

-| Test Name | Status | Time (s) | Error | |--------------------|--------|----------|-------------| | test_user_login | PASS | 1.2 | - | | test_api_endpoint | FAIL | 0.8 | Timeout | | test_database_conn | PASS | 2.1 | - | | test_payment_flow | PASS | 3.5 | - |
+| Test Name | Status | Time (s) | Error | |--------------------|--------|----------|---------| | test_user_login | PASS | 1.2 | - | | test_api_endpoint | FAIL | 0.8 | Timeout | | test_database_conn | PASS | 2.1 | - | | test_payment_flow | PASS | 3.5 | - |

-A1: Test Name B1: Status C1: Time (s) D1: Error A2: test_user_login B2: PASS C2: 1.2 D2: - A3: test_api_endpoint B3: FAIL C3: 0.8 D3: Timeout A4: test_database_conn B4: PASS C4: 2.1 D4: - A5: test_payment_flow B5: PASS C5: 3.5 D5: - // QA team creates: E1: Pass Rate E2: =COUNTIF(B:B,"PASS")/COUNTA(B:B) // Pivot tables for failure analysis // Trend charts for quality tracking // Conditional formatting for flaky tests
+A1: Test Name B1: Status C1: Time D1: Error A2: test_user_login B2: PASS C2: 1.2 D2: - A3: test_api_endpoint B3: FAIL C3: 0.8 D3: Timeout A4: test_database_conn B4: PASS C4: 2.1 D4: - A5: test_payment_flow B5: PASS C5: 3.5 D5: - QA team can add: Pass Rate: =COUNTIF(B:B,"PASS")/COUNTA(B2:B5) Pivot tables, trend charts, failure tracking

 Frequently Asked Questions (FAQ)